SurGen: 1020 H&E-stained Whole Slide Images With Survival and Genetic Markers: Analyses

 A range of pre-trained foundation models have been developed for histopathological image analysis, each leveraging diverse self-supervised learning techniques and trained on extensive collections of WSIs.
 These models have demonstrated considerable success in capturing nuanced histopathological features \citep{wang2022transformer, azizi2023robust, chen2022scaling, kang2023benchmarking, filiot2023scaling, lu2024visual, chen2024towards, vorontsov2024foundation, campanella2023computational, lai2023domain, hua2024pathoduet, dippel2024rudolfv, aben2024towards, juyal2024pluto, yang2024foundation, xu2024whole, nechaev2024hibou, hoptimus0, xu2024multimodal, zimmermann2024virchow, filiot2024phikon, wang2024pathology, ding2024multimodal}.

 For this study, we employed the UNI foundation model \citep{chen2024towards} for feature extraction from WSIs.
 UNI was selected due to its robust performance in representing histopathological features relevant to microsatellite instability (MMR status) within the SR386 cohort \citep{myles2024leveraging}.
-The model is a self-supervised vision encoder trained on over 100,000 H\&E-stained WSIs across a wide variety of tumour sites, thereby providing a comprehensive understanding of tissue morphology.
+The model is a self-supervised vision encoder trained on over 100,000 H\&E-stained WSIs across a wide variety of tumour sites, thereby providing a comprehensive representation of tissue morphology.

 Feature extraction was performed on non-overlapping 224x224 tissue patches at a scale of 1.0 microns per pixel (MPP), yielding a 1024-dimensional embedding for each patch.
 Background subtraction was applied as illustrated in Figure \ref{fig:segmented-wsis}.
 The entire process of patch extraction and feature embedding required 110.55 hours, utilising a single NVIDIA V100 32GB GPU.
+For convenience and reproducibility, these embeddings are made available online.